 Some technical details:

 Formerly used on the canal linking Leeds to Liverpool, the barge was built approximately in the 1940s – 1950s.
 The hull itself has been restored, with specialist metal blasting inside and out.
 Externally, the boat is clad with white Marley Eternit Cedral Weatherboard and Iroko wood tongue and groove.
 Water comes through from the mains on shore, and the water costs are included in the mooring fees.
 It is also connected to the mains electric with its own digital meter in the utility room.
 A Valiant Eco Tech Plus LPG Boiler supplies hot water to nine reclaimed cast iron radiators, two towel rails and the shower.
 The boat has three smoke alarms and two heat alarms which are hardwired.
-The mooring is residential – which means no council tax – and costs £1165 per quarter.
+The mooring is residential and costs approx £1165 per quarter.
 There is a small entrance yard, where the owners have built a shepherd’s hut and wood store.
 In addition, there is secure car parking.

 Gosport and the surrounding area: